PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 ![](/Assets/terrain_generator_caves.png)

 Pretty cool eh?
 Go ahead and make a few different terrains!
+Start by making a new gameObject named "BeachGenerator" then make a new class that inherits from `TerrainGenerator` (implement `GetVoxelType`) and add it to the BeachGenerator gameObject (add the voxel types and layers)... then drag and drop it into the `TerrainGenerator` slot of the `Chunk` script.

-Also, rename the "TerrainGenerator" gameobject to "CavesGenerator" since it has our `CavesGenerator` script attatched to it.
+> Also, rename the "TerrainGenerator" gameobject to "CavesTerrainGenerator" since it has our `CavesTerrainGenerator` script attatched to it.

 # Teacher Showcase
 Who said only students could showcase their work?!
-Not me!
+Not me.

 I created a new `BeachGenerator` script (added it to a new gameobject called `BeachGenerator`) then dragged and dropped it into the "Terrain Generator" slot in the `Chunk` script!
 And Vuala!
 Beaches!

 ![](/Assets/terrain_generator_beach_generator.png)

-(PS: I also added a "rock" texture to the atlas, and created a rock voxel type for the beach terrain)
+(PS: I also added a "rock" texture to the atlas, and created a rock voxel type for the beach terrain.
+You can skip that step obviously if you want to and just keep the ground all dirt)